-Jakob Preuss, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Heidemann.
+Jakob Preuss, a farmer, his wife Sophia, and children (Anton, age 19; Barbara, age 16; Andreas, age 15; Johann, age 9; Lorenz, age 2) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a ship under the command of Skipper Heidemann.

 The 1798 census records that Jakob's son Andreas has moved to the colony of Brabander where he is recorded in Household No. Bn65.